Overview

 This installs all MoonPay skills into ~/.claude/skills/ (compatible with both Claude Code and OpenClaw's Pi agent runtime).

-Step 5: Connect your messaging channel
+Step 5: Pair your messaging channel

 Find your OpenClaw bot